 A Virtual Private Network (VPN) is what makes your present non-encrypted Internet connection encrypted.
 If you happen to use mobile data regularly, then you won’t be needing a VPN service unless you want to keep your online activity anonymous.

 But, if you are using WiFi, then VPN is a must.
-The VPN basically reroutes your connection appearing to have a different location with a dynamic IP.
+The VPN reroutes your connection appearing to have a different location with a dynamic IP.
 It prevents eavesdropping (unethical way to track down the conversation of a user without their consent).
 Yes!
-If you won’t use a VPN on a WiFi network, you’re probably giving your conversation logs to a hacker who might use the information for personal benefits or make it public just for fun.
+If you don’t use a VPN on a WiFi network, you’re probably giving your conversation logs to a hacker who might use the information for personal benefits or make it public just for fun.

 Encrypted Messengers Should be Preferred